hexagoncircle/ryan-mulligan-dev/src/blog/css-marquee.md

 The marquee concept has been done plenty of times and may seem old hat.
 However, most of the examples I came across weren't fully responsive.
 Many rely on a fixed-width parent or having enough elements to overflow the container for a seamless loop.
 What if, when the parent container is wider than the content overflow, the items spread themselves out so that the loop works at any size?
 I experimented with a few ideas to see what's possible in making this concept more flexible.

-Here are the responsive styles that correspond with the HTML code block above:
+Here are the responsive styles that correspond to the HTML code block above:

 ```css
 .marquee {